Jacqueline Nwando Olayiwola: Career Progression

-In 2013, Olayiwola was inducted into the American College of Physician Executives and was recruited to the University of California, San Francisco Department of Family and Community Medicine to become an Assistant Professor of Medicine and the associate director of the Center for Excellence in Primary Care.
+In 2013, Olayiwola was inducted into the American College of Physician Executives and was recruited to the University of California, San Francisco Department of Family and Community Medicine to become an assistant professor of Medicine and the associate director of the Center for Excellence in Primary Care.
 She also practiced primary care as a physician in the Zuckerberg San Francisco General Hospital.
-In 2015, she was promoted to Associate Professor and Director of the Center for Excellence in Primary Care where she published extensively on the use of eConsults in efficient and optimized primary care.
-Olayiwola's research at UCSF explored the social determinants of health on clinician burnout and she explored the best practices for integration of safety net primary care into the medical neighbourhood as well as improving access to care through electronic referrals.
-In 2016, she became the Faculty Co-Lead for the Differences Matter Diversity and Inclusion Leadership Group.
+In 2014 she was a Marshall Memorial Fellow of the German Marshall Fund of the US.